A New Year, a New UT Health Austin

 Pediatric Neurosurgery Clinic

-Pediatric Physical Medicine and Rehabilitation Clinic
+Pediatric Rehabilitation Medicine Clinic

 Specialties within UT Health Austin Pediatric Psychiatry at Dell Children’s include: